Concurrent Alcohol and Xanax Abuse

 - Respiratory arrest.

-For those who concurrently abuse Xanax and alcohol consistently and for an extended period of time, risk increases for experiencing a number of detrimental long-term effects, such as:
+For those who concurrently abuse Xanax and alcohol consistently and for extended periods of time, the risk of experiencing a number of detrimental long-term effects increases.
+These include:

 - Mood disorders.